nashville-software-school/server-side-dotnet-curriculum/book-5-mvc/chapters/project-setup.md

     - Select Yes to agree to trust the HTTPS certificate
 1. Open your new MVC project in VS Code

     Take a look around at the project files that come out of the box with a new ASP.NET MVC project.
 It already has folders for Models, Views, and Controllers.
 It has a `wwwroot` folder which contains some static assets like javascript and css files.
+This is similar to the `public` folder in the front-end React projects you are already familiar with
 1. Launch the App with the debugger.
 If you see a welcome landing page, the template is set up correctly.

 ## Configuration